 - Location photo with GPS stamp: proves the delivery was made at the correct address

-- Safe-location description: written note or standardised field describing where the parcel was left
+- Safe-location description: written note or standardized field describing where the parcel was left

 - Contactless confirmation: structured flow for unattended deliveries that creates a legally defensible record